mltframework/mlt_web/developers/Install.md

 permalink: /docs/install/
 ---

-This document provides a description of the MLT project installation and organisation.
+This document provides a description of the MLT project installation and organization.

 ### Directories

 The directory heirarchy is defined as follows:

 -   demo - A selection of samples to show off capabilities.
--   docs - Location of all documentation
+-   docs - Location of the man page
 -   presets - Properties presets for various services
 -   profiles - MLT profile configurations
 -   src - All project source is provided here